Trouble in Shangri-La

 Trouble in Shangri-La is the sixth studio album by American singer-songwriter Stevie Nicks.
-Released in 2001, it was her first new solo album since 1994's Street Angel.
-The album debuted at number five on the Billboard 200, Nicks' highest peak since 1983's The Wild Heart, with sales of 109,000 copies in its first week.
-The album remained in the top 10 in its second week holding the #9 spot and sold 76,000 copies.
-The album spent a total of 20 weeks on the Billboard 200.
-It achieved Gold status within six weeks of its release for shipping 500,000 copies in the U.S. As of February 2011, the album has sold over 663,000 copies in the US.
+Released on May 1, 2001, it was her first solo studio album since 1994's Street Angel.
+The album debuted at number five on the Billboard 200, Nicks' highest peak since 1983's The Wild Heart, selling 109,000 copies in its first week.
+It remained in the top 10 the following week at number nine, with 76,000 additional copies sold.
+Trouble in Shangri-La spent a total of 20 weeks on the chart, and was certified Gold by the RIAA within six weeks of release for shipments of 500,000 units.
+As of February 2011, it has sold over 663,000 copies in the United States.

 Three singles were released: "Every Day", "Planets of the Universe", and "Sorcerer".

-Nicks' renewed success also spawned a very successful tour entitled 'The Trouble in Shangri-La Tour'.
-The tour was the 27th highest-grossing tour of 2001 and grossed $14.1 million from 38 shows.
+The album's release was followed by the Trouble in Shangri-La Tour, which became the 27th highest-grossing tour of 2001, earning $14.1 million from 38 shows.

 Background

-Shortly after the somewhat muted reception to her previous album, Street Angel, and a crushing bout of writer's block caused by Klonopin dependency between 1987 and 1994, Nicks asked close friend Tom Petty to help her write and record a new album.
+Shortly after the muted reception to her previous album, Street Angel, and a crushing bout of writer's block caused by Klonopin dependency between 1987 and 1994, Nicks asked close friend Tom Petty to help her write and record a new album.
 Petty advised her that she did not need any help and to have more faith in her own abilities, which Nicks recounts in the track "That Made Me Stronger".

-Nicks then proceeded to write the title track to the album and the closing song "Love Is", but whilst crafting a track for the 1996 movie Twister, entitled "Twisted", she was reunited with former lover and Fleetwood Mac frontman, Lindsey Buckingham, which formed part of a chain of events that led to the full reunion of the Rumours line-up of the band in 1997.
+Nicks then proceeded to write the title track to the album and the closing song "Love Is", but while crafting a track for the 1996 movie Twister, titled "Twisted", she was reunited with former lover and Fleetwood Mac frontman, Lindsey Buckingham, which formed part of a chain of events that led to the full reunion of the Rumours line-up of the band in 1997.

 One of the tracks on the album, "Fall from Grace", recounts the ever-troubled relationship between Fleetwood Mac members as experienced during that 1997 reunion, which nonetheless culminated in the multi-platinum selling live album The Dance.
 This somewhat turbulent experience was a 9-month interruption to the recording of Shangri-La but it inspired Nicks to pen this track, and another, "Thrown Down", which, although recorded for her solo album, ultimately surfaced in a newer version on the 2003 Fleetwood Mac release Say You Will.